rise-worlds/cocos2d-x-3rd-party-libs-src/README.md

 ### Build for Android arm64

-1. Download Android NDK r10c+ and set the ANDROID_NDK to point to the Android NDK path.
+1. Download Android NDK r10c+ and set the THIRDPART_ANDROID_NDK to point to the Android NDK path.
 Don't forget to `source ~/.bash_profile`.

 2. Make sure the `cfg_default_arm64_build_api` is 21+(The default is 21) and `cfg_default_gcc_version` is 4.9 in  android.ini config.